 In theory, you can take this LaTeX thesis template, insert your own title, abstract, chapters, graphics, committee member names, etc. and then not have to worry about the margins, pagination, the formats of the title page, copyright page, references, appendices, etc.

 To typeset the template, you will need the cycloid graphic.
 This graphic serves only to demonstrate how such graphics can be included in a LaTeX document.
 If you don't care about that, you don't need the graphics file, and the first change you might make to the thesis template is to remove all the \includegraphics commands.
 This graphics file needs to be put somewhere your LaTeX application can find it - for example, it could be placed in the same folder as the thesis template itself.

-Review details on the submission process, and submission deadlines.
+Details on the submission process, and submission deadlines are found in the University Thesis Guidelines.
 You upload your completed thesis in .pdf format (without signatures) to ProQuest.
-You must also obtain the signatures of all committee members and the department chair on the GS-13 Form (available from the above link).
+You must also obtain the signatures of all committee members and the department chair on the GS-13 Form.
 Submit the signed GS-13 Form with original ink signatures to your Thesis/Dissertation Reviewer.
 The department graduate advisor would also like a signed copy of this form.